Ramendan/BayanSynthTTS/README.md

 **Arabic Text-to-Speech powered by CosyVoice3 with LoRA fine-tuning.**

-> Just text in, speech out.
-No training code, no data processing — inference only.
+> Text in.
+Speech out.
+Inference only without training or preprocessing.

 ## Features